Last Updated | November 28, 2022

 It is ranked first for small and individual practices.
 Its fast e-prescribing system helps patients get prescriptions and instantly send orders electronically to any e-prescribing facilitated pharmacy in the country.

-With its practice management tools, you can save time on executive tasks and concentrate on engaging patients, and growing your practice using its online patient portal.
+With its practice management tools, you can save time on executive tasks and concentrate on engaging patients, and grow your practice using its online patient portal.

 Practice Fusion gives you a way to set automatic reminders for appointments, and get paid quickly with smart billing choices.
 Its dedicated specialists provide free customized implementation support.

 With highly personalized features, practices have no limit on users or patients using the system.
 Whatever may the needs of your practice be, Practice Fusion allows you to choose to use any specific EMR feature.

 Being a major EHR and EMR solution for therapists and educators, CentralReach is focused on applied behavioral analysis, speech therapy, occupational therapy, and PK-12 special education.